MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 ms.topic: article
 ---

-# How create a dashboard with the Custom widget in the Web console
+# How to create a dashboard with the Custom widget in the Web console
 In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to add a Custom widget to a dashboard in the new HTML5 Web console, which is using a new API based on REST.
 It executes the HTML code specified and visualizes the desired output in a variety of visualizations.

 ## Using the Operations Manager REST API reference